DedicatedDev/Osmosis_Proxy/Readme.md

 If you want to generate proto file from scratch, please run follow command.
 `make proto-gen`
 It will generate types ./pkg folder.

+This project was built for mock.
+There are many improvement points.